chujiezheng/chujiezheng.github.io/_pages/about.md

 ## News

 * **<font color=red>[Collaboration or Mentorship]</font>** Feel free to reach out to me if you would like to collaborate with me or if you need my mentorship for your research projects.
-Except the aforementioned research interest, I am also open to exploring unconventional and underexplored research problems!
+Except the aforementioned research interest, I am also open to exploring unconventional, important research problems!
 * **[11/2023]** Started a one-year visiting research at UCLA, fortunately hosted by Nanyun Peng
 * **[09/2023]** Arxived our work on LLMs' robustness in multiple-choice evaluation [[paper]](https://arxiv.org/abs/2309.03882)